Last updated Jan 26, 2023

 1. Communicate the EOL to your customers, with a minimum notice period of 90 days.

-Once the final maintenance date has passed for the last customer's license, we are then able to delete the cloud app from the Marketplace.
+Once the final maintenance date has passed for the last customer's license, we can archive the cloud app from the Marketplace.

 It's currently only possible to archive a whole app listing.
 This means that you can’t archive just the cloud or server version of an app.
 Note that only an Atlassian Marketplace team member can archive an app.

-Atlassian cloud apps can only be deleted from the Marketplace; they cannot be manually archived.
-Unlike with server apps, once you delete a cloud app, the app ceases to function for all customers.
+Unlike with server apps, once you archive a cloud app, the app ceases to function for all customers.

 If your app contains both cloud and server versions, you need to do the following: